-Bob Dylan has inspired thousands of musicians with this folk-inspired style of gritty and poetic songs, but it turns out he could not read sheet music either.
+The legendary musician Bob Dylan has inspired thousands of music artists with his folk-inspired gritty and poetic songs, but it turns out he could not read sheet music either.

 8. Taylor Swift

-Like Dylan, she prefers the lyrical side of writing and doesn’t focus much on music theory but the emotional side of writing works for her.
+Like Dylan, she prefers the lyrical side of writing.
+She doesn’t focus much on music theory, but the emotional side of writing works for her.

 9. Jimi Hendrix